Xylambda/kalmankit/_sources/quickstart.rst.txt

 The current version of the library supports the standard and extended Kalman Filter.
 To use them, one has to import the library and configure correctly the filter  parameters.
-Make sure the parameters configuration is correct or the filter will not work.
+Make sure the parameters configuration is correct or the filter will not work properly.

-Here, we are going to define a Kalman Filter to act as a weighted moving average.
+We review in this page the basic usage of kalmankit library.
+We are going to define a Kalman Filter to act as a weighted moving average.
 For this example we will create a noisy sine wave function to generate noisy observations:

 >>> import numpy as np
 >>> import matplotlib.pyplot as plt